 16: Emergency Conference

 An Emergency Conference may be summoned by a two-thirds vote of the National Council.
-Any three or more District Councils shall have the same power by sending a duly authorised requisition in writing to the President, who on receipt shall instruct the Chief Executive to summon an Emergency Conference.
+Any three or more District Councils shall have the same power by sending a duly authorised requisition in writing to the President, who on receipt shall instruct the Chief Operating Officer to summon an Emergency Conference.
 An Emergency Conference must be held not less than three or more than thirty days after the decision of National Council or on receipt of the requisitions from the necessary District Councils.
 The agenda stating the special business shall be sent to all Branches and District Councils and, unless it is confidential, to the trade press.
 The procedure of business and method of voting shall be as laid down by the National Council.

 17: National Council